Sarthak-Agarwal1410/Sarthak-Agarwal1410/README.md

 <img align='left' src='https://octodex.github.com/images/hula_loop_octodex03.gif' width='200"'>

 Having a hobby is a <b>great</b> <img align='right' src='https://github.com/hackcoderr/hackcoderr/blob/main/assets/hobbies.png' width='300"'><b>thing</b> for each and everyone because it not only entertains you, but also gives you various benefits which can improve the quality of your life.
 It <b>reduces your mental stress and gives a soothing and relaxing feeling</b>.
 My hobby is also one of them and I read various kinds of books.
-I have also started writing so that I could make my hobby as my profession and some of them are as follows.
+I have also started writing blogs so that I could make my hobby as my profession and some of them are as follows.
 ##